PatrickBaus/pyAsyncHP3478A/README.md

 # pyAsyncHP3478A
 Python3 AsyncIO HP3478A driver.
 This library requires Python [asyncio](https://docs.python.org/3/library/asyncio.html) and AsyncIO library for the GPIB adapter.
+It also supports several undocuments functions for reading status registers and reading, modifying and writing the calibration memory.

 ## Supported GPIB Hardware
 |Device|Supported|Tested|Comments|